 Sunrise and sunset are important times of the day for wildlife and visitor use and experience.
-Biologically important behaviors for many species occur during this time, such as prime foraging, mating, and communication.
-The time restrictions have been included in this ATMP to protect these Park resources.
-The hours of operation provide quiet periods of the day during which visitors can enjoy natural sounds and preserve opportunities for solitude in backcountry areas.
+Biologically important behaviors for many species occur during this time, such as foraging and communication.
+Wildlife viewing by Park visitors on the ground is often done during this time of day as well.
+The day/time restrictions have been included in this ATMP to protect these Park resources.
 Restrictions for particular events are intended to prevent noise interruptions of Park events or tribal practices.

-Operator training and education will provide opportunities to enhance the interpretive narrative for air tour clients and increase understanding of parks by air tour companies and their clients.
-The annual meeting will facilitate effective implementation of the ATMP because it will be used to review and discuss implementation of this ATMP between Park staff, local FAA FSDO, and all operators.
-It will thus serve to ensure that air tour operators remain informed regarding the terms and conditions of this ATMP, including any adaptive management measures or amendments, and are made aware of new or reoccurring concerns regarding Park resources.
+If operators request training materials, it could provide opportunities to enhance the interpretive narrative for air tour clients and increase understanding of the Park by air tours companies and their clients.
+Meetings will facilitate effective implementation of the ATMP because they will be used to review and discuss implementation of this ATMP between Park staff, local FAA FSDO, and all operators.
+Meetings will thus serve to ensure that air tour operators remain informed regarding the terms and conditions of this ATMP, including any adaptive management measures or amendments, and are made aware of new or reoccurring concerns regarding Park resources.